How to Backup Data without Booting into Windows

 If it's a system hard drive and it won't boot, remove it from your old computer and connect it to a new computer to continue using all data.
 You can also use professional data recovery software to directly restore data from a hard drive that won't boot.

-If it's a data drive that fails to boot, it may contain some bad sector or corrupted file system.
+If it's a data drive that fails to boot, it may contain some bad sector or a corrupted file system.
 You'll need a professional hard disk repair tool or take it to a local repair center for help.

 3. What can I do with a dying hard drive?